xxx

 Irish Retake Lead And Barely Hold On

-Trying to blunt the home team's momentum, Leahy moved Hart from end to fullback.
-The 260-pounder along with HB Emil Sitko battered the defense for 51 yards to set up Barrett's six-yard end sweep for the go ahead score – 27-20 Irish.
+Trying to blunt the home team's momentum, Leahy again moved giant Leon Hart from end to fullback.
+The 260-pounder along with HB Emil Sitko battered the defense for 51 yards to set up Barrett's six-yard left end sweep for the go ahead score – 27-20 Irish.

 L: Bill Barrett scores winning touchdown for Notre Dame as Dick Davis tackles too late.